floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading.md

 [Rolling upgrades](https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html){:target="_blank"}

-Depending on your configured authentication and authorisation modules, you need to provide additional credentials in the `curl` calls mentioned in the rolling upgrade guide.
+Depending on your configured authentication modules, you need to provide additional credentials in the `curl` calls mentioned in the rolling upgrade guide.

 You can either use a user that has full cluster management permissions, or use an admin certificate, which has full access as well.